 1. Scan the label → Look for shorter, more recognisable ingredient lists.
 The fewer unnecessary additives, the better.

-2. Check the rating → Use trusted tools like EWG, OnSkin, or Yuka before buying.
+2. Check the rating → Use trusted tools like EWG Skin Deep® Database, Yuka App, or OnSkin App before buying.

 3. Look for transparency → Brands that clearly explain their ingredients and sourcing are usually the ones you can trust.